BETDAQ Betting Exchange: Can it Challenge Betfair?

 Dermot Desmond is the majority shareholder at Scottish football club Celtic.

-After spending his childhood gaining a decent education, Desmond began working at Citibank, previously known as the Bank of New York, in 1968.
 The entrepreneur would continue to make a name for himself in the world of banking over the next decade, working for the Investment Bank of Ireland, before relocating to Afghanistan to take up a role at the World Bank.

 However, the breakout of the Soviet-Afghan War soon forced him to return to Ireland, where he founded the National City Brokers, now known as the NCB Group.